tsnellgrove/oop_learning/techwtim/dk3_doc.md

 	DONE: 0.71) introduce end function
 	DONE: introduce move counter
 	DONE: 0.73) fix 'quit' and add 'q' abreviation
-	TBD: 0.76 fix 'start'
+	DONE: 0.76 fix 'start'
-	IDEA: descriptions in separate descript_dict to be loaded from static text
+	IDEA: descriptions in separate descript_dict to be loaded from static text (isolate data & code) ???
+			DONE: email Franco to ask about pythonic approach to storing objects with multi-line string attributes; maybe store as JSON and import?
+			TBD: Resolve use of descript_dict
 	IDEA: static_dict ??